Version 2.0 for Adobe After Effects CS6 and Up

 EDC, as in “everyday carry” — the stuff you don’t leave the house without.
 Whenever I install a new version of After Effects, these are the handy little timesaving presets that I drop in first.

 These are not all fancy effects.
-Most are atomic utilities that I reach for constantly.
-Shortcuts to common settings, better defaults for often-used effects, or better interfaces for commonly-used expressions.
+Most are mini-utilities that I reach for constantly.
+Shortcuts to common settings, better defaults for often-used effects, or better interfaces for my favorite expressions.

 Here are just a few:

 Force a layer to snap to integer pixels.
 Toggle switches let you constrain Position or Anchor Point values, or both.

 Set the R, G and B gain using a standard Color Picker control.
 A very basic color corrector.

 Better default settings for the Grid effect, allowing you to easily set the spacing with a single Width slider.

 Shift Channels and Linear Color Key combined to keep the selected color rather than knock it out.

 Creates a white-to-black radial ramp from the center of the layer to the upper left corner.

 Blacks out the G and B channels, leaving only R.